bunto/bunto/site/_docs/posts.md

 </ul>
 {% endhighlight %}

-Because Jekyll grabs the first paragraph you will not need to wrap the excerpt in `p` tags, which is already done for you.
+Because Bunto grabs the first paragraph you will not need to wrap the excerpt in `p` tags, which is already done for you.
 These tags can be removed with the following if you'd prefer: